vinaykamidi/vinaykamidi/README.md

 ### Hi I'm Vinay R. Kamidi (Vinay) 👋
 I have recently finished my Ph.D. in ME from Virginia Tech (March 2022).
-My research focused on systematically developing distributed control algorithms for legged robots.
+My research focused on the development of distributed control algorithms with applications in legged robots.
+More particularly, I developed control algorithms that view a single agent as a combination of multiple subsystems.
+The corresponding simulation and animations can be viewed here [my channel](https://www.youtube.com/channel/UComeXSa3wP-8zMeutYwN7yA) and here [lab channel](https://www.youtube.com/channel/UCGZxNfxTxun4Z7hNjkHCUeg).

 I am best reached via [LinkedIn](https://www.linkedin.com/in/vkamidi/) and I love to meet new people from various professional domains!
 So, please feel free to reach me if you have any interesting topics to be discussed or projects to collaborate on.
 <!--